molereddy/Alternate-Preference-Optimization/README.md

 # Alternate Preference Optimization for Unlearning Knowledge

-We notice that TOFU's Llama2 finetune and retain models have reproducibility issues due to the usage of distributed training.
-In our experiments, we rely on these model checkpoints and eval logs (in the `data/` folder) in our experiments.
+We find that TOFU's Llama2 finetune and retain models have reproducibility issues due to the usage of distributed training.
+In our experiments, we rely on these model checkpoints and eval logs (in the `data` folder) in our experiments.
 For Llama3.2 we train our own models with parameters as mentioned in the paths and configs.

 ## Sample Commands